impute - verb

 It seems one must come to these verses with the doctrine of imputation presumed.
 However, Romans 5:1-2 simply tells us that Jesus is the means or avenue to peace with God and the access to His grace.

-Regarding Philippians 3:9, Paul echoes his thought from Romans chapter 4, which we previously discussed.
-We don't have a righteousness via the law (work), it's by faith that our righteousness comes from God.)
+Regarding Philippians 3:9, Paul echoes his same thought from Romans chapter 4, which I previously discussed.
+We don't have a righteousness via the law (work), it's by faith that our righteousness comes from God as a gift.)

 4. Biblical Basis